Sergu1255/2nd-sem-prj/README.md

 # May 13 - 17

 Throughout this week I have been working on creating a new object that will be used for my project this being a square mass this is important as in most of the objects that are presented within physics the mass is presented as a square.
-Although I have very little time to complete my project hopefully I will be able to finish by the weekend and hopefully get the slope fully functional.
+Although I have very little time to complete my project hopefully I will be able to finish by the weekend and hopefully get the slope fully functional. this can be seen within [here](Masson_slope.py) underlines 107